Are you a Queens College Sociology major? Can you imagine doing Sociology as a career? Did you ace Social Statistics and Research Methods?

 Subject to capacity, requirements for admission to the joint program are a 3.5 GPA overall and a B+ grade or better in Soc 205 and Soc 334 or equivalent.

 You will be eligible to receive your BA degree once you have completed all requirements for that degree, but you may opt out of the program at any time if you decide this program is not for you.
-Once you enter the program you will be subject to the rules for graduate students regarding minimum passing grades and GPA requirements.
+Once you enter the MA portion of the program, you will be subject to the rules for graduate students regarding minimum passing grades and GPA requirements.